theskinofthings2020/theskinofthings2020/index.md

 ## Art making
 **Theme speaker:** [Viola Eickmeier](https://studioviolet.org)<br>
-Many process of making are iterative and contain steps or stages that merit inspection themselves, next to the final result.
+The process of making is iterative and contain steps or stages that merit inspection themselves, next to the final result.
 This holds for painting as well as many other art or design processes.

 ## Style, Appearance and Aesthetics